arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

 </details>

-A CPU is a synchronous sequential digital circuit with combinatorial components constructed from these core pillars:
+A CPU is a synchronous sequential digital circuit with combinatorial components constructed from these four core components:

+- The clock
+- Registers
+- The Arithmetic Logic Unit (ALU)
+- The Control Unit

+> The CPU also interfaces with memory and storage through the system bus.

+The following sections cover these components in detail.

 ## The Clock